3-Hour Program

 Why You Should Attend

 This substantive training provides more in-depth coverage of select topics in the federal housing programs.
 The half-day training is designed for advocates with some housing experience, but practitioners at all experience levels should be able to benefit from this training.
-The panelists are noted experts in housing law who will cover two critically important issues – the preservation of existing federally assisted housing in this country and the rights of federally assisted housing tenants to organize in an effort to preserve their housing.
+The panelists are noted experts in housing law who will cover critically important issues related to accessing federally assisted housing.
+The sessions start with a foundational overview of admissions policies and practices including the due process rights of HUD tenants, and presents the main barriers that people face to obtain housing including prior eviction history, poor credit, and criminal records.
+Panelists will then discuss strategies to overcome these barriers including enforcing tenant protections through litigation and systemic advocacy.

 What You Will Learn